incocnito/Pentatonic-Trainer/README.md

 # Pentatonic-Trainer

-Use the "Lernen.png" to study the 5 pentatonic patterns before testing yourself with the app.
+Just download "Pentatonic.Trainer.zip" and start the app.
+Take a look at the png-files first to study the patterns and use the app to test yourself.
+Have fun.